|Activity||Ruby Valley Trek|

 This is also one of the perfect seasons for the Ganesh trek.
-This season is the peak of tourists due to the favourable weather.
+This season is the peak of tourists due to the favorable weather.
 As the monsoon slowly ends, a perfect trekking climate sets itself.
 The temperature goes up to 20 degrees in the day time and falls down to 5 degrees during the night time.
 This season is when trekkers enjoy trekking the most, with a clear sky, and an amazing view of the mountains.
 It is highly recommended as it’s the best time for the Ruby Valley trek, usually between mid-September to end.
 Tourists in this season are also attracted by the main festival of Nepal; Dashain and Tihar.

 November – December

 The trek consists few days at over 3500m for acclimatization, where there is a significant risk of being affected by altitude sickness, also called acute mountain sickness.
 Altitude sickness is preventable but can be fatal if the symptoms are ignored.
 Our trip itinerary is designed for slow and steady ascending so the body can adapt to the new altitude.
-All our trekking leader and guide have extensive first aid training and well-experienced in the Himalaya.
+All our trekking leaders and guide have extensive first aid training and well-experienced in the Himalayas.
 We urge you to inform your group leader and guide at first signs of the symptoms.
-We guarantee that your health will be at reliable hands.
+We guarantee that your health will be in reliable hands.
 Your trek leader or guide will suggest precautions.
-The best way is to take your time and drink plenty of water, at least 4 litres a day.
+The best way is to take your time and drink plenty of water, at least 4 liters a day.
 If it is severe the only cure for altitude sickness is to descend immediately.
 Please note that your group leader has the ultimate responsibility to decide or stop your ascent based on your overall condition.
 It is essential to keep in mind that some are more vulnerable than others.
 Also, your group leader has the definitive response to determine whether you can proceed the trek based on your health conditions.